Inevitably, our program will run, but it will not work as we intended. Some boolean we thought would be true

 Debugging involves the introduction of "breakpoints" to our code.
 The debugger will run our program until it reaches a breakpoint, at which point it will pause, and allow us to examine the state of our running application at that specific time.

-In most editors, we set a breakpoint by clicking an area to the left of the relevant line of code.
+In most editors, we set a breakpoint by clicking an area to the left of the line of code where we want execution to pause.
 This should create some visual indicator to show where our breakpoint is.

 In Visual Studio and many other editors, it appears as a red circle, as shown to the left of line 9 below.